2017 Camp information and registration now open!

 NIU STEM Outreach has limited funding for camperships for youth who otherwise would not be able to attend camp due to financial concerns.
 Camperships will be awarded to campers of any ethnicity or gender based on need and demonstrated interest in STEM.
 Due to the limited funding, the application is not being posted on this site, but needs to be requested by email from Judith Dymond at firstname.lastname@example.org.
 We are willing to work with schools or community organizations to help select campership recipients.
 If you are a parent and feel your child may benefit from one of our STEM summer residential programs, please work with your child's teacher, school counselor, or a community organization.
 It will increase the likelihood of acceptance in our program.

-PLEASE NOTE: We are no longer accepting applications at this time.
+PLEASE NOTE: We are not accepting applications at this time.